Galaxoid-Labs/Keistr/README.md

 ## Keistr

-Keister is a secure key store and event signer for Nostr.
+Keistr is a secure key store and event signer for Nostr.